-Letters and sounds is a systematic approach for the teaching of phonics.
-It is split into six phases and if often covered between Nursery and Year 2.
+Our phonics is split into six phases and is often covered between Nursery and Year 2.
 Synthetic phonics is a method of teaching where words are broken up into the smallest units of sound (phonemes).
 Children are taught to make connections between the letters of written texts (graphemes) and the sounds of spoken language.
 This also supports spelling, as children are able to write the sounds they hear.
 There are some words that cannot be learned by sounding and blending and must be learnt by sight.
 These are often referred to as ‘tricky’ or ‘sight’ words.

-The 6 phases of Letters and Sounds introduce the sounds and skills in a particular order.
+We use 6 phases to introduce the sounds and skills in a particular order.
 There are also a few ‘tricky’ words introduced at each phase.

 This is often introduced in Nursery and explored further within the first few weeks of Reception.
 At this stage, the focus is on the development of speaking and listening skills prior to introducing written letters.
 The activities are divided into seven groups:

 - Environmental sounds.

 - Body percussion.

 This is introduced in the Autumn Term of Reception.
 The children learn the majority of the individual letter sounds.
 As each group is introduced, children are encouraged to use their new knowledge to sound and blend words.
 The sounds are introduced in the following order: